individkid/sidegeo/README.md

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
 Sculpt.hs and Main.hs use a foreign function interface to Intf.c.
 For the following reasons, Intf.c contains pthreads, called haskell, console, timewheel, process, configure, command.

-  * haskell is the main thread because Haskell is a high level language that prefers to own main.
+  * haskell is a separate thread because Haskell is a high level language with an rts.
-  * console is a separate threqd because pselect is incompatible with glfwWait/Poll.
+  * console is a separate thread because pselect is incompatible with glfwWait/Poll.
   * timewheel is a separate thread because stocks and flows need realtime operation.
-  * process is a separate thread because there must be one command thread per glfw context.
+  * process is a separate thread that round robins through files after commandline arguments.
-  * configure is a separate thread per open file to keep process and file io serialized.
-  * command is a separate thread per glfw window because callbacks should not block.
+  * command is a the main thread because glfw needs the main thread and callbacks should be simple.
-  * command may yield to glfw and queued commands by calling as well as returning, whichever is more clear.
+  * command may yield to glfw and queued commands by yielding as well as returning, whichever is more clear.
-  * command is the only command queue thread because other threads can be serialized.
+  * command is the only command queue thread because other threads are persistent and serial.

 The BRINGUP file describes in detail what should happen upon some specific inputs.
 BRINGUP consists of several pipeclean cases; each starts with a name, short description, goal for success, input conditions, and then describes flow as pseudocode, for cherry picked data state upon call and return, with the following features.